Slympp/ConanLinuxScript/README.md

 * make sure you're current session is REALLY $user.
 * try "script /dev/null"

+Raid hours won't works if start a day and stop another.
+* 19h to midnight will work but not 19h to 2h in the tomorrow morning)

 ## Changelog

+Version 10
+ + Backup

 Version 9
  + Tutorial updated